Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Design of

-\textbf{The procedure of revolutionized compaction.} \autoref{fig:Design:flowchart} shows the flowchart of \AisLSM's steps in processing a compaction. \AisLSM follows RocksDB to select an overfilled level as well as input SST files for compaction.
-It chooses one level $L_n$ that maximally exceeds $L_n$'s respective capacity limit as victim ($n\ge0$). \AisLSM's compaction thread preprocesses input SST files by loading KV pairs stored in them (\mininumbercircled{1} in \autoref{fig:Design:flowchart}).
-It makes an iterator over input files to sort KV pairs (\mininumbercircled{2}).
-It places sorted KV pairs one by one in ascending order of keys into a user-space buffer (\mininumbercircled{3}).
-When the buffer is fully filled, \AisLSM transfers data to a kernel thread.
-It initiates an asynchronous write targeting an output SST file with the pointer of buffer (\mininumbercircled{4}).
-Once the size of transferred data approaches the preset size limit for SST file, \AisLSM submits a compound asynchronous write request for the entire file and then moves to the next output SST file for filling.
-The kernel thread handles file write I/Os (\mininumbercircled{5}) while the user-space compaction thread continues without blocking. \AisLSM repeats these actions until all KV pairs are transferred and submitted for asynchronous writes.
-Then it waits for the completion of all asynchronous file write I/Os (\mininumbercircled{6}).
-As \AisLSM overlaps CPU computations and disk I/Os for consecutive SST files, it can receive timely completion signals from underlying file system.
-The completion signals mean that all files have been written to the OS's buffer cache or storage device's disk cache~\cite{FS:BarrierFS:FAST-2018}.
-In spite of being not steadily durable on disk, file system ensures that these output SST files are visible.
+\textbf{Accelerated compaction.} \autoref{fig:Design:flowchart} shows how \Pome handles a compaction. \Pome chooses a victim level $L_n$ ($n \ge 0$) with a score mechanism (see Section~\ref{sec:design:score}).
+In brief, $L_n$ is one level that maximally exceeds its capacity limit.
+The user thread of \Pome preprocesses input \SSTs and loads KV pairs from them (\mininumbercircled{1} in \autoref{fig:Design:flowchart}).
+It then builds an iterator to scan input files and sort KV pairs in ascending order of their keys (\mininumbercircled{2}).
+Sorted KV pairs are placed in a buffer (\mininumbercircled{3}).
+When the buffer is filled up, \Pome initiates an asynchronous file write to transfer the buffered KV pairs into an output \SST (\mininumbercircled{4}).
+Once the \SST reaches a preset size limit, \Pome submits an asynchronous write request for the entire file and starts filling the next output \SST.
+A kernel thread handles write I/Os (\mininumbercircled{5}), while the user thread continues processing KV pairs without stalling. \Pome repeats these actions until all KV pairs are submitted for asynchronous writes.
+It then waits for the completions of all file writes (\mininumbercircled{6}).
+As \Pome overlaps computations and I/Os across consecutive \SSTs, it receives timely completion signals from the underlying file system.
+These signals indicate that the files are accessible to user space, despite not being fully persisted in SSD yet.
+After all \SSTs become accessible, \Pome launches compound asynchronous {\tt fsync}s for all of them (\mininumbercircled{7}\mininumbercircled{8}).
+Persisting multiple files in a batch differs from the conventional compaction that calls {\tt fsync} every time an output \SST is written.
+More importantly, \Pome does not synchronously wait for the completion of asynchronous {\tt fsync}s.
+Instead, it performs a short postprocess to conclude the compaction (\mininumbercircled{9}), such as recording the generation dependency between input and output \SSTs.
+As shown in \autoref{fig:Design:flowchart}, I/Os are offloaded to kernel threads, while \Pome's user threads mainly focus on computations (e.g., merge-sort).
+Compared with \autoref{fig:Design:CompactionProcess}, \Pome significantly shortens the critical path of compaction.